nouhoum/ansible-ec2-play/RDS.md

 | `engine`     | One of: `MySQL`, `postgres`, `oracle-se1`, `oracle-se`, `oracle-ee`, `sqlserver-ee`, `sqlserver-se`, `sqlserver-ex`, `sqlserver-web` |
 | `storage`    | To be allocated, in GB                                                                                                               |

+**Example**

+Wait for a Postgres database server to be created on a micro instance in the default availability zone, default user id and password with ID `test`, a database called `testdb` and 10GB capacity.

+    rdsCreate -w test micro testdb postgres 10

 ## rdsDelete
 Deletes the specified database and all its snapshots, without making a final snapshot.
 This operation takes several minutes, during which time rdsIds will continue to show that the database exists.